 The truth: Base rates and potential fees still apply

-While pay-per-mile insurance can be a cost-effective option for low-mileage drivers, it’s important to understand that a base rate is still charged, regardless of how many miles you drive.
+While pay-per-mile insurance can be a cost-effective option for low-mileage drivers, it’s important to understand that a base rate is still charged, regardless of how many miles you drive, which may not be included in an insurance company advertisement.

 Additionally, some providers may charge fees for canceling the policy or exceeding a certain number of miles per day.